 - The name of the vendor from where services were taken or items was purchased.

 - The expense amounts.

 - The name of the head of the account where it should be mentioned and charged.

 - Deduction and adjustments on prior submissions made by the employees;

 - The total of the overall amount to be reimbursed as requested by the employee.

 Importance and Usage

 The expense reports are maintained to drive accountability in terms of spending habits of the organization.
 These are the reports which could be referenced in the event of financial dispute and audit activities.
 With proper maintenance and accountability of these reports on a periodic and regular basis ensures that your employees are budgeting in full accountability to keep the business financially protected and viable.

 Such reports make both employee and employer accountable to business in terms of their spending habits.
-There are some expenses that enjoy deduction on the taxable income as per the income tax laws and therefore to enjoy such deductions, big corporations have to submit a consolidated report to the revenue department of the country.
+Some expenses enjoy deduction on the taxable income as per the income tax laws, and therefore to enjoy such deductions, big corporations have to submit a consolidated report to the revenue department of the country.
 It can be submitted as a supplementary document along with reporting of total applicable expenses in the tax forms while filing for taxes with the revenue service.